Skip to main content

 British and Irish citizens

-You can get UC if you are habitually resident in the UK.
+You can get UC if you are 'habitually resident' in the UK.

 Irish citizens have the right to live in the UK without restrictions.
 You do not need to apply to the EU settlement scheme to claim benefits.

-If you've lived outside UK recently
+If you've lived outside the UK recently

-You usually count as habitually resident within 3 months of arriving back in the UK .
+You usually count as habitually resident within 3 months of arriving back in the UK.

 Sometimes you can qualify as soon as you arrive.
 For example, if: